 The available scientific knowledge about the function of all genes in the human genome is incomplete at this time.
 It is possible that the GenomeSeqDx test may identify the presence of a genetic variant in the genomic sequence of an affected individual, but it will not be recognized as causative for the affected individual's disorder due to insufficient knowledge about the variant or the gene and its function.
-With the exception of ACMG Secondary findings, pathogenic or likely pathogenic variants that are identified as part of the analysis, but not known or expected to be associated with the reported phenotype at the time of analysis will not be routinely reported.
 Reanalysis of the nuclear genome data is available upon request by the healthcare provider to incorporate updated clinical information and/or newly emerging gene and variant information.
 Updates to the classification of a sequence variant may be accessed through ClinVar (www.clinvar.com).
 Even if this test identifies the underlying genetic cause of a disorder in an affected individual, it is possible that such a diagnosis will not permit an accurate prediction of the prognosis or severity of the disease.
 While there is a possibility that identifying the genetic cause may help direct management and treatment of the disease, it is also possible that this knowledge will not change management or treatment.